dpilipovic/flansible/README.md

 https://docs.gunicorn.org/en/latest/deploy.html
 ```

-In adittion to that Gunicorn does not support sticky sessions, which is a problem when attempting to run Flansible with multiple gunicorn workers.
+In addition to that Gunicorn does not support sticky sessions, which is a problem when attempting to run Flansible with multiple gunicorn workers.

 Solution for all this is to start multiple gunicorn processes running on different ports (see start script in the bin directory), and then have NGINX proxy handle sticky sessions in front of it.